Cyphysecurity/chai/README.md

 ## CloudTrack

 This branch implements the attack against [CloudTrack](https://github.com/yblei/CloudTrack).
-To run this experiment, please see the install CloudTrack by following CloudTrack instructions.
+To run this experiment, please see the install CloudTrack by following the instructions.

 The command to run the experiments,